World Service Conference

 Service positions rotate so that everyone has an opportunity to serve the group.
-All trusted servants are leaders who perform their duties in keeping with the Traditions and Concepts of Service of SIA, yet they have no authority over the group.
+All trusted servants are leaders who perform their duties in keeping with the Traditions and Concepts of Service of SIA, yet they have no authority over, but rather serve, the group.

-The Group Representative represents the group’s concerns at the Intergroup and World Service level, as well as informing the group of what is happening in SIA Intergroups and worldwide.
-GRs are entrusted with the “right of decision” to vote on behalf of the group according to their conscience and the good of SIA as a whole.
+The Group Service Representative- represents the listed group at the Intergroup and World Service Conference, as well as informing the group of what is happening in SIA Intergroups and worldwide.
+GSRs are entrusted with the “right of decision” to vote on behalf of the group according to their conscience and the good of SIA as a whole.
 (See the “12 Concepts of Service”).
 GSRs should have a foundation in SIA, consider the meeting they represent a homegroup, be grounded in the 12 Steps, and have an understanding of the 12 Traditions.

-Every group listed in the SIA directory and that follows the 12 Traditions has a voice and a vote in SIA business through their Group Representative (GR) represented at the annual SIA World Service Conference gathering.
+Every group listed in the SIA directory and that follows the 12 Traditions has a voice and a vote in SIA business through their Group Service Representative (GSR) represented at the SIA World Service Conference.
 A functioning World Service Conference ensures a healthy SIA fellowship.

-Groups are encouraged to make funding their GR’s WSC attendance a priority.
-Many groups have an additional collection at each meeting specifically to send the GR to the yearly WSC.
-The WSC ensures that new literature is created and printed, group concerns are heard and handled, public outreach guidance is provided, and to the sustainability of our fellowship as a whole.
+Groups that are listed should select a representative and support their attendance to the SIAWSC Committee meetings and annual Gathering.
+The SIAWSC ensures that new literature is created and printed, group concerns are heard and handled, public outreach guidance is provided, and the sustainability of our fellowship as a whole.